Jadu Central: Logic in a Form

-Using logic in Jadu Forms enables you to create formulas to calculate numeric and textual values.
+Using logic in Jadu Central forms enables you to create formulas to calculate numeric and textual values.
 These values can then be used for a number of different purposes throughout your form, such as question prefills, form-level branching rules, and deciding whether to activate a rule.

 Last modified